mahi723/s-mart-1/README.md

 ## Contributing

-There will be no outside contributions to this project being a private repo.
+There will be no outside contributions to this project being a private project for CSCC students.

 ## Acknowledgments